Back to state guides

 Do I need to collect sales tax on cottage food in Connecticut?

-Generally, baked goods sold for home consumption are exempt from Connecticut sales tax, but prepared food or individual portions may be taxable.
-Operators should consult the CT Department of Revenue Services.
+Generally, baked goods sold for home consumption are exempt from Connecticut sales tax, but prepared food or individual portions may be taxable, so check with the CT Department of Revenue Services if you're unsure.

 What records should I keep as a Connecticut cottage food operator?

-Keep gross sales records to verify compliance with the $50,000 cap, plus your zoning documentation, water records, food handler certificate, product approvals, and label files.
+In Connecticut, keep your gross sales records so you can show you're under the $50,000 cap, plus your zoning documentation, water records, food handler certificate, product approvals, and label files.

 Can I sell my Connecticut cottage food products for wholesale?